 The un-social network

 For some children, screens are also used as a place of refuge.
 Kids, especially socially awkward ones, sometimes lack the social skills required to make or interact with friends.
 They may shy away from social interactions if they feel out of place.
 But face-to-face interaction is a critical life skill.
 When we interact with others, we are continuously processing wordless signals like facial expressions, tone of voice, and even the physical distance between us.
 Equipping children with smartphones may increase the chance that they will choose the phone over learning to socialize with other kids.
 This will make it harder for them in the long term to face social situations as they grow up.
 Sure, the pandemic and its lockdowns altered what parents considered a normal amount of smartphone and screen time for kids.
-But the consequences of too much screen time can include increased obesity, irregular sleep, impaired academic performance, desensitization to violence, etc.
+But the consequences of too much screen time – which school is supposed to be an escape from – can include increased obesity, irregular sleep, impaired academic performance, desensitization to violence, etc.

 We should allow smartphones in school